Maxwell1126/Daily-Orders-App/README.md

 ![Log In screen shot](wireframes/Log_In.png)

 ### 2 Crew Dashboard
+#### This view shows the date and the orders that a given crew member is responsible for.
+They can click on the orders to move to that order's ordersheet.
 ![Crew Dashboard screen shot](wireframes/Crew_Dashboard.png)

 ### 3 Order Sheet
+#### The crew member can manipulate quantities of products in an order (Cannot got below zero).
+The crew Member can also go forward and backward in time.
 ![Order Sheet screen shot](wireframes/Order_Sheet.png)

 ### 4 Past Order Sheet
+#### The crew member can not manipulate quantities or add notes.
+This is basically a read only page, but is a good reference to see what notes were left and what quantities were ordered.
 ![Past Order Sheet screen shot](wireframes/Yesterday's_Order.png)

 ### 5 History
+#### This view is navigated to by selecting the calendar icon on the nav bar.
+This view is used to view the quantities that were ordered and notes that were left for a specific order on a specified date.
 ![History screen shot](wireframes/History.png)

 ### 6 Update Orders
+#### This is a manager exclusive view navigated to by clicking on the note icon on the nav bar.
+This view allows the manager to update what products are in an order and what crew member is responsible for the order.
 ![Update Orders screen shot](wireframes/Update_Orders.png)

 ### 7 Update Specific Order Top of Screen